arkauffman/war-game/README.md

 ## Game Page

 <p> Page will display: </p>
-* Lists player 1 and player 2 names
+⋅⋅* Lists player 1 and player 2 names
-* Stack of cards for each player
+⋅⋅* Stack of cards for each player
-* Play button that flips both cards at the same time
-* Button to press when **WAR** takes place
+⋅⋅* Play button that flips both cards at the same time ⋅⋅* Button to press when __WAR__ takes place

 ## Rules Page